 The purpose of this employer directive is to inform employers of the procedures required to establish and report (a) voluntary receivable payments (tax deferred and non-tax deferred) under Internal Revenue Code Section 414 (h)(2) and Education Code Section 22801(a), 22823, 22826(b), and 23203(c), and (b) mandatory receivable payments (nontax deferred) for overpaid benefits under Education Code Section 22459.

-This directive contains information for county superintendents of schools, school districts, community college districts, and any agencies that employ CalSTRS retired members to perform creditable service.
+This directive contains information for county superintendents of schools, school districts, community college districts, and any agencies that utilize retired members of the Defined Benefit Program (referred to in this directive as “retired CalSTRS members”) to perform creditable service.

 Electronic privacy is crucial for the ongoing success of the Internet as a convenient means to provide customer service.
 Your personal information will be used only to conduct CalSTRS-related business.

 The California State Teachers’ Retirement System website has been developed in compliance with California Government Code §11135, which requires that all electronic and information technology developed or purchased by the State of California is accessible to people with disabilities.
 There are various types of physical disabilities that impact user interaction on the web.
 Vision loss, hearing loss, limited manual dexterity, and cognitive disabilities are examples, with each having different means by which to access electronic information effectively.